MBTA-Procurement-Analysts/buyer-backlogs/README.md

 ## Purpose

-To visualize the backlog data for each buyer, in terms of their age and amount.
+To visualize the backlog data for each buyer, in terms of age (amount of days passed since approval) and amount.
 This project also includes backlog info of the approver.

 ## Install/Init